grego118118/rechatbot/CLICK_BLOCKING_FIX.md

 - Lines added: 12

 ### 2. embed.js
+- Changed container to `pointer-events: none` with `width: 0; height: 0; overflow: visible`
+- Moved positioning and sizing to iframe element
-- Added `pointer-events: auto` to container styles
+- Added `pointer-events: auto` to iframe
+- Updated sizing function to work with iframe instead of container
-- Lines added: 1
+- Lines changed: ~36

 ### 3. public/embed.js
-- Added `pointer-events: auto` to container styles
+- Same changes as embed.js for consistency
-- Lines added: 1
+- Lines changed: ~36

 ### 4. index.tsx
 - No changes needed (CSS handles all pointer-events)